duae-marriam/Web_Scraping_Project/README.md

 4. Scrapy will start executing the spider, sending requests, and processing the responses.
 You will see the log messages and output in the terminal/command prompt.

-5. You can also use additional options with the scrapy crawl command to customize the behavior of the spider:
+5. You can also use additional options with the "scrapy crawl" command to customize the behavior of the spider:

-    -o output.json or -o output.csv: Use these options to specify the output format for the scraped data.
+    "-o output.json" or "-o output.csv" : Use these options to specify the output format for the scraped data.
 You can choose to save the data in JSON  or CSV format.
-For example:scrapy crawl myspider -o output.csv
+For example:  "scrapy crawl myspider -o output.csv"